Password quality settings

 Data leaks pose the number one security risk to accounts because sensitive information, such as exposed passwords, falls into the hands of bad actors.
 Breached password detection prevents customers from using passwords that were previously part of data breaches.

 You can simply enable this feature in a password policy and assign it to any identity store.
-Once enabled, Strivacity will automatically screen user-provided passwords against a database of leaked passwords.
+Once enabled, Strivacity will automatically screen customer-provided passwords against a database of leaked passwords.

 We’ve implemented breached password detection to every part of the self-service experience and the Admin Console where your customers or administrators have to set passwords: